 21 – The US sends an aid package of $20 billion to Mexico to help keep the country from collapse after the peso drops in value.

-26 – Britain’s oldest banking firm, Barings, collapses after a 28-year-old dealer called Nick Leeson loses $1.4 billion on Tokyo stock prices.
+26 – Britain’s oldest banking firm, Barings, collapses after a 28-year-old dealer called Nick Leeson loses $1.4 billion by speculating on Tokyo stock prices.
 Leeson is arrested four days later.

 03 – Having recently collapsed onstage, R.E.M drummer Bill Berry undergoes life-saving surgery in Lausanne, Switzerland, to repair a ruptured aneurysm on the right side of his brain.